DR-Antirrhinum/treeXY/README.md

 `--d_trees` As above, except using Nei's _D_.

 ## Usage example
 treeXY has been used to study barriers to gene flow between two subspecies of the snapdragon *Antirrhinum majus*, *A. m. pseudomajus* and *A. m. striatum* (Richardson *et al.*, preprint available at https://www.biorxiv.org/content/10.1101/2025.02.12.637406v1).
-Companions scripts for this analysis can be found in the phylogenetic_forests repository.
+Companions scripts for this analysis can be found in the phylogenetic_forests repository (https://github.com/DR-Antirrhinum/phylogenetic-forests).